 If it’s generally assumed that homemade chocolate truffles are a feat to achieve, then pulling them off will be all the more impressive.
-Want to wow your other half this Valentine’s Day?
+Want to wow someone with your skills?
 This is the recipe for you.

 Ice ice baby